 On July 13, Genea reviewed its latest integration and feature releases during the Genea Product Update webinar.
-The biannual virtual event highlighted some of the most significant technological advancements made to Genea Access Control, a cloud-based software system that operates on non-proprietary hardware.
+The biannual virtual event highlighted some of the most significant technological advancements made to Genea Security, a cloud-based software system that operates on non-proprietary hardware.

 All 27 features and eight integrations released between January and July 2022, were created directly from the 200 customer insights Genea received.
 These insights included customer-geared conversations, idea exchanges and feature requests.

 “The voice of the customer is always the number one priority for us,” said Genea Product Director Matija Abicic, who led the webinar.